 Step 3 – Switch on the pool pump

-Step 4 – Switch off pool pump
+Step 4 – Switch off the pool pump

 When the water has reached its correct level, which would normally be approximately half way up the skimmer entrances, switch off the pool pump.
 Then put the multiport valve setting back to the filter position and turn the pump back on as normal.

-Drain pool with a cartridge filter
+How to drain a pool with a cartridge filter

 Step 1 – Switch off the pump